 Preanalytical Variables: Room for Improvement

-Most errors affecting laboratory test results occur in the preanalytical phase, primarily because of the difficulty in achieving standardised procedures for sample collection.
+Most errors affecting laboratory test results occur in the preanalytical phase, primarily because of the difficulty in achieving standardized procedures for sample collection.

 Advances in instrument technology and automation have simplified tasks in laboratory diagnostics and improved the quality of test results.
 Meanwhile, errors occurring during the preanalytical phase – from the time the test is ordered by the physician until the sample is ready for analysis – can account for up to 93% of the errors currently encountered during the total diagnostic process1, a review of multiple studies in 2002 showed similarly high levels of errors.2